OmegaSquad82/concourse-k0sctl/README.md

 ### inventory

-Please see the [Dependency Dashboard|https://github.com/OmegaSquad82/concourse-k0sctl/issues/32] for an inventory of automatically maintained versions.
+Please see the [Dependency Dashboard][dep-dashboard] for an inventory of automatically maintained versions.

 #### Alpine